 Children are not required to attend a Citizenship ceremony.
 Their certificate will be sent directly to your address.

-All Service personnel and members of the civilian component and their dependants, regardless of their nationality, who are required to travel on official duty to, or are assigned to, a country that requires a valid passport, are to be provided with one at public expense.
+All Service personnel and members of the civilian component and their immediate family, regardless of their nationality, who are required to travel on official duty to, or are assigned to, a country that requires a valid passport, are to be provided with one at public expense.
+The process for applying for a British passport during an overseas assignment is outlined in detail in the above DIN.
+Please speak to your unit in order to ensure you follow the correct process.

 Since April 2013 it has been a requirement for all applicants for a first 10-year passport to attend an interview in the UK.
 Soldiers are now exempt from this requirement but spouses are not.
 Therefore, you cannot be granted a full passport until you are posted back to the UK and can attend an interview.